 How collect the gift tax owing in this situation (i.e., gift of the income interest)?
-See §2207A(b) (a gift tax provision included in an estate tax statute).
+See §2207A(b) (this gift tax provision is included in an estate tax statute).

-Spouse Buys Remainder Interest p.73
+Spouse Buys Remainder Interest p.74

 Possible option to subvert IRC §2519?